The true story behind Killers of the Flower Moon movie

 Robert De Niro, Leonardo DiCaprio, Lily Gladstone and Jesse Plemons, along with other actors, play real-life characters.
 Scorsese and Roth made extra efforts to speak with Osage historians and tribe members to understand the cultural implications.

-Since Grann’s book studies the matter and gathers information to chart the growth of the FBI, the Killers of the Flower Moon movie’s narrative had to be changed to make it a historical retelling.
+Since Grann’s book studies the matter and gathers information to chart the growth of the FBI, the Killers of the Flower Moon movie’s narrative had to be changed to make it a historical retelling of the true story.

 Frequently Asked Questions (FAQs)